-The two first branch mints, Charlotte ("C" mint mark) and Dahlonega ("D" mint mark) were the first two branch mints, established because of the discovery of gold nearby.
+Charlotte ("C" mint mark) and Dahlonega ("D" mint mark) were the first two branch mints, and they were established because of the discovery of gold nearby.

-The "S" mint mark was used on all coins minted in San Francisco from the beginning of production in 1854 until 1955 when production at the mint was suspended.
+The "S" mint mark was used on all coins minted in San Francisco from the beginning of production in 1854 until 1955, when production at the mint was suspended.
 In 1965, production resumed but on a more limited basis.
 Supplemental coinage was produced at the San Francisco mint from 1968 to 1974 and once again displayed the 'S' mint mark.
-At the end of 1974 the purpose of the San Francisco mint was altered, and through today they mint only proof coins, bullion and commemorative coins.

-The West Point Mint was originally built as a place to store silver in 1938, and was known as the West Point Bullion Depository at the time.
-This changed in the 1970s.
+The West Point Mint was initially built to store silver in 1938 and was known as the West Point Bullion Depository at the time.
+The branch's primary purpose changed in the 1970s.
 In 1973, the West Point Mint produced some of the United States' cents.
 In 1980 it began to strike gold medallions and storing gold in vaults.
 In 1983, the West Point Mint began minting gold coins.
 Now, the West Point Mint is strictly a specialty shop and helper to the other branch mints.
 The West Point Mint produces primarily commemorative coins and collector bullion issues.
 Read this Info-Vault article for more information about the West Point Mint and its "W" mint mark!

 ||Kelsey graduated from the University of South Florida in Tampa with a B.A. in mass communications.
 She is new to the world of numismatics, but as the Marketing Specialist for MCM is dedicated to learning all there is to know.|